-End single use plastics and bag it up in one of our eco shopping bags, made with vegetable-dyed hand-block printed fabric scraps by rural artisans in India.
+End single use plastics and bag it up in one of our reusable shopping bags, made with upcycled sari fabric scraps by rural artisans in India.

 This bag carries everything!
-Large piles of library books, groceries, stuffed full with diapers and kid gear, and keeps snacks free of sand at the beach.
-It is one of the first products that we stocked over 10 years ago and and it’s still a best seller!
-These bags are also easy to wash in the washing machine.
+Library books, groceries, stuffed full with diapers and kid gear, and keeps snacks free of sand at the beach.
+You can carry it with you all time—it rolls back up into the conveniently attached pouch.
+They are easy to throw into the washing machine to clean, too.

 5. Look for the label

-While you’ve got that eco shopper on your shoulder, choose fair trade products at the grocery store!
+While you’ve got that sari shopping bag on your shoulder, choose fair trade products at the grocery store!

 See how many fair trade products we found in one shopping trip: